Glasgow Middle School

 High School Options

-Many families have questions about where our students go to high school.
-Please see the chart below for more detailed information.
+Many families have questions about where students in our Gifted and Talented Programs go to high school.
+Please see the chart below for detailed information.

 Table of high school enrollment statistics for gifted and talented students.
 Baton Rouge Magnet High School: 2016-29%, 2017-71%; Lee Magnet High School: 2016-37%, 2017-14%; McKinley HIgh School Gifted and Talented Program: 2016-23%, 2017-12%; Other-2016-11%, 2017-2%.
 2016 data was collected in August 2016.
 2017 data was collected in August 2017; due to rounding total does not equal 100%.